GiladLev/auction-store/README.md

 ## What next <a name="next"></a>
 Connection to a payment service
-Adding a chat bot detailing the service
+Adding a chat bot by socketio